pavankothawade/Aladdin-2D-Game/Team_activity.md

 * Integrated code for destroying hurdles in game and pushed it on github.
 * Played role of developer and successfully implemented the user stories assigned to me.

+Vinit Singh
+* Played the role as a scrum master.
+* Analyzed designed pattern that can be introduced in Game.
+* Bug fix for display.

 ### What is the team going to do next week?
 Pritam Meher